quiltdata/iac/terraform/README.md

 ## Updating stacks
-1. You must place a new template at the existing location of `template_url=` and then `terraform apply`.
-So this means copying templates out of the standard build location somewhere into an S3 bucket.
+1. You must place a new template at the existing location of `template_url=` and then `terraform apply`. `instance.tf` shows how to sync a local file to S3.

 > Changing `template_url=` on an existing stack will confuse Terraform into
 > attempting to replace the entire stack because reasons.